 With 11 All-Star berths, a Cy Young Award, and two MVPs between them, Felix vs. Trout made for one of the most star-studded lengthy at-bats in recent memory with an impressive breakdown of pitches.

 Hernandez struck out Trout again in his next at-bat, but Trout got the last laugh when Hernandez departed and he hit a two-run homer off reliever Evan Scribner to give the Angels a 5-3 lead.
 They would go on to win, 5-4.

 However, there have been even longer battles in recent MLB history.
-Current Astros bench coach Joey Cora is the best example of a hitter emerging on top.
+Current Astros bench coach Alex Cora is the best example of a hitter emerging on top.
 When he was a Dodger, he ended an 18-pitch marathon on May 12, 2004, against the Cubs' Matt Clement with a home run (narrated by the dulcet tones of Vin Scully).

 It was a grind for Cora to beat Clement, but his hard-fought two-run blast helped the Dodgers win the game, 4-0.

 The longest recorded at-bat took place even further back in the baseball timeline, and yet the pitcher who was on the mound is improbably still active in the game.
 As it so often seems to do, the answer comes back to Bartolo Colon, albeit a younger version.

 In a showdown for the ages on June 26, 1998, the 23-year-old Colon desperately tried to put away the Astros' Ricky Gutierrez, who just would not stop fouling off his pitches.
 Finally, the then-flamethrower induced a whiff for the strikeout.